AmirAtPerfecto/Web-Visual-Login/README.md

 Check out Perfecto's visual analysis functions for more details: http://developers.perfectomobile.com/display/PD/Visual+Analysis+Functions

 Project structure:
 It's a testNG project, main file is in "TestWebVisualLogin.java".
-It get the driver defined in testNG.xml (Chrome 56 on Win 10 machine) from utils.java and orchestrates the loging etc. VisualHandle.java does the text Edit-Set for the login window.
+It get the driver defined in testNG.xml (Chrome 56 on Win 10 machine) from utils.java and orchestrates the logging etc. VisualHandle.java does the text Edit-Set for the login window.
 PerfectoUtils.java brings on ocrTextClick.